 It’s strange to recommend the museum of a cigarette factory as the best thing to do in Surabaya, yet the Sampoerna Museum easily makes the top of the list.
 Let’s start at the beginning… Sampoerna are a famous brand of clove cigarettes from Surabaya.
 The Museum documents the history of the company and is also a working cigarette factory.

 Food is a big thing in Surabaya.
 In fact if you ask people ‘what are the best things to do in Surabaya?’ top of the list will be food.
-One of the few restaurants in Surabaya that still sells traditional food from Surabaya is Kartiko Restaurant.
-The restaurant serves a large selection of traditional sweet and savoury food from the city.
+One of some places in Surabaya that still sells traditional food & snacks from Surabaya is Kartiko.
+Kartiko serves a large selection of traditional sweet and savoury food from the city.
 It’s always busy and the food is delicious (and cheap).
 Definitely add this to your list of things to do in Surabaya!

 4. The Bull Races on Madura